h-enk/henkverlinde.com/content/blog/managing-dependencies/index.md

 ---
 title: "Managing dependencies"
-description: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the second post of the series."
+description: "This is the second post of the series Using npm with Hugo.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
-excerpt: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the <em>second</em> post of the series."
+excerpt: "This is the <em>second</em> post of the series <em>Using npm with Hugo</em>.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
 date: 2021-01-27T15:55:56+01:00
 lastmod: 2021-01-27T15:55:56+01:00
 draft: false
 weight: 50
 images: []
-categories: ["Tools", "Guides"]
+categories: ["Guides"]
-series: ["Master npm with Hugo"]
+series: ["Using npm with Hugo"]
-tags: ["Hugo", "Node.js", "npm", "Hyas"]
+tags: ["Hugo", "Nodejs", "npm"]
+authors: ["Henk Verlinde"]
 ---

-In the [first post]({{< ref "master-npm-with-hugo-an-introduction-to-npm" >}}) of the series, I introduced to the basic concepts of npm.
+In the [first post]({{< ref "introduction-to-npm" >}}) of the series, I introduced to the basic concepts of npm.
 We also went through the most basic example of installing a single dependency to an empty project.

 ## Integrating with Hugo